RoxMBaldwin/mastery-bundle/OOP/Pillars-of-OOP/README.md

 - The whole idea is to make things easier for the Developer
 - Hide complexity so we don't have to worry about it
   - We don't have to worry about code we don't know about —> it does what its suppose to

+# Instance Methods and Variables:
+- the constructor function is a subroutine that creates objects
+- An object that is created using a class is said to be an **instance** of that class.
+  - We will sometimes say that the object belongs to the class.
+  - every object *'knows'* what class was used to create it

+- The variables that the object contains are called **instance variables**.

+- The methods (that is, subroutines) that the object contains are called **instance methods**.
+  - data that belongs to individual objects; every object has its own copy of each one
+  - lives in memory for for the life of the object is it owned by